Covid-19 - Information for Club Members - Updated 04.07.2020

 - Phase 1 Risk assessment for site toilets.

 We will continue to meet regularly via video conferencing to continually review these plans.
-We ask for your cooperation as we move towards a phased access to the Club.
+We ask for your cooperation as we move through the various phases.

-Its in all of our interests that we reopen when we are ready to facilitate safe activity with appropriate social distancing measures, hygiene procedures and risk management practices.
+Its in all of our interests that as we re-open, we facilitate safe activity, with appropriate social distancing measures, hygiene procedures and risk management practices, for the benfit of both Members and our Staff.

 We thank all our members for their efforts and patience during this challenging time.